 How to Make Pernil - the Recipe Method

 Make the Marinade.
 Combine the sofrito, oregano, garlic powder, coriander, onion powder, cumin and salt and pepper in a large bowl.
-Stir in the olive oil and mix well, or use a food processor.
+Stir in the olive oil and mix well.

 Prepare the Pernil (Roast Pork Shoulder).
 Cut various slits into the pork and stuff the garlic slices into them.

 Marinate the Pork.
-Rub down the pork shoulder with the prepared marinade.
+Rub the pork shoulder with the prepared marinade.
 Cover and refrigerate at least 1 hour.
-Overnight is better for more flavor penetration.
+Overnight or up to 2 days is better for more flavor.

 Roasting Pan.
-Transfer the pork shoulder to a roasting pan or large baking dish, skin side up.
+Transfer the pork shoulder to a roasting pan, skin side up.
 Wipe dry the skin, which will help with the crispy skin.
+Drying the skin is very important to achieve the perfect crispy skin.

-Add Liquids to the Bottom of the Pan.
-Pour 1 cup water and 1 cup sour orange juice into the bottom of the roasting pan, then cover the pan with foil, leaving no gaps.
+Pour 1 cup water and 1 cup sour orange juice into the bottom of the roasting pan, then cover the pan with foil.
+Time for roasting!

 Roast for 1-2 hours or longer, until the internal temperature of the pork reaches 210 degrees F when measured with a meat thermometer, or when a skewer can pierce the meat easily.

-Crispy Skin Pernil.
-If cooking with skin-on, the skin should be nice and crispy at this point, but if it is not, turn up the oven temperature to 500 degrees F and bake an additional 10 minutes, or until the skin is browned and crispy to your liking.
+For Crispy Skin Pernil.
+If cooking with skin-on, the skin should be nice and crispy at this point, but if it is not, turn up the oven temperature to 500 degrees F and bake an additional 10 minutes, or until the skin is browned and crispy.

 This crispy skin or crackling is one of the best parts of the pernil.
 You will absolutely love it.